The SMASS team

 Rachel joined SMASS as part of her PhD in October 2022, after finishing an MSc in Marine Vertebrate Ecology and Conservation from the University of Exeter.
 She has a background in modelling anthropogenic impacts on marine animals and has volunteered with various marine mammal monitoring charities across the UK.
 Her research will focus on using pathology from the SMASS database to generate indices of health and to model the cumulative effects of multiple stressors on marine animals in Scotland.
 The goal of this work is to determine the potential of strandings data as a tool for monitoring marine mammal health.

-Rachel is our resident social media expert and further helps SMASS with education and outreach projects, strandings coordination, and assistance with post mortems.
+Rachel is our resident social media expert and further helps SMASS with education and outreach projects, strandings coordination, and assistance with post mortems frequently.

 Anna started her IAPETUS-funded PhD with SMASS and Heriot – Watt University in 2022.
 She began her marine science education when she enrolled at Sweden’s only high school specializing in marine biology.
 Following this, she undertook her BSc in Marine Biology at the University of Aberdeen, during which she worked a variety of jobs ranging from a shrimp aquaculture farm to the Responsible Business team at Sky.
 After graduating, Anna joined Marine Scotland Science, investigating the impact of offshore wind development on marine mammals, seabirds and their prey.